PMcardio receives FDA Breakthrough Device Designation — read the full story

 Overview

 Rapid detection of coronary vessel blockage in out-of-hospital-cardiac-arrest (OHCA) patients is crucial, as timely treatment improves survival and neurological outcomes.
 Standard ECG criteria often miss critical markers, delaying treatment.
-This analysis showed that the PMcardio STEMI AI ECG Model could detect them with high accuracy (88.7% sensitivity, 81.4% specificity), showing its potential to speed up diagnosis and improve patient care.
+This analysis showed that the PMcardio STEMI AI ECG Model could detect them with high accuracy (88.7% sensitivity, 81.4% specificity), demonstrating its potential to speed up diagnosis and improve patient care.

 Published In: Journal of the American College of Cardiology (JACC) – presented at the TCT’24 Annual Conference